tentawhat/good_sheet/README.md

 ## Usage

 You can access The Good Sheet [here](https://tentawhat.github.io/good_sheet/).
-Enter your character data directly within the browser and save a pdf or print it using the built-in print menu of your browser (make sure to enable the option to print backgrounds).
+The character data can be filled directly within your browser.
+Using the built-in print menu of your browser you can then print it or save it as a pdf (make sure to enable the option to print backgrounds).

 ## License